-If you want to grow java fern, easy mosses and anubias you can be sure that one of the above models will do the job.
+If you want to grow java fern, easy mosses, and Anubias you can be sure that one of the above models will do the job.

 When I grew these plants, my only concern would be that they’d grow high enough to cast shadows on one another.
 As they are hardy and grow relatively fast, please remember to trim them when needed.

-I have a neat solution in mind for a medium to high-tech 40-gallon planted, as well:
+Anyway, I have a neat solution in mind for a medium to high-tech 40-gallon planted, as well:

-The Finnex Planted+ 24/7 will give you plenty of programmes to play with, but you can manually customize it if you wish.
+The Finnex Planted+ 24/7 will give you plenty of programs to play with, but you can manually customize it if you wish.
 Don’t go over 8 hours a day if you want to go the manual road.

 It comes in both 36 and 48 inches so you’re pretty much set here.

-I am recommending it for two reasons.
+Anyhow, I am recommending the Orbit Marine for two reasons.